Porsche Cayman Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Porsche Cayman are $1,086 a year including full coverage.
-Comprehensive costs an estimated $198, collision costs $270, and liability is $460.
-Liability-only insurance costs around $510 a year, with high-risk driver insurance costing around $2,334.
-16-year-old drivers pay the most at $4,282 a year or more.
+The average insurance rates for a Porsche Cayman are $1,086 a year for full coverage.
+Comprehensive costs approximately $198 a year, collision costs $270, and liability costs $460.
+Liability-only insurance costs as little as $510 a year, with high-risk driver insurance costing around $2,334.
+Teen drivers cost the most to insure at $4,282 a year or more.

 Average premium for full coverage: $1,086

-Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes both medical and UM/UIM coverage.
-Rates include averaging for all 50 U.S. states and for different Cayman trim levels.
+Price estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and Cayman trim levels.

-For the normal driver, insurance rates for a Porsche Cayman go from as low as $510 for basic liability insurance to a much higher rate of $2,334 for a high-risk driver policy.
+For a 40-year-old driver, Porsche Cayman insurance rates go from as low as $510 for basic liability insurance to a high of $2,334 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.